playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Request with authentication

 If you need to use HTTP authentication, you can specify it in the builder, using a username, password, and an [AuthScheme](api/scala/play/api/libs/ws/WSAuthScheme.html).
-Valid case objects for the AuthScheme are `BASIC`, `DIGEST`, `KERBEROS`, `NONE`, `NTLM`, and `SPNEGO`.
+Valid case objects for the AuthScheme are `BASIC`, `DIGEST`, `KERBEROS`, `NTLM`, and `SPNEGO`.

 @[auth-request](code/ScalaWSSpec.scala)